NikPiermafrost/SuperSimpleBlazorModal/README.md

 - `ChildContent` (RenderFragment): The content to be displayed inside the modal.
 - `Id` (string): The unique identifier for the modal.
 Default is a new GUID.
 - `ExtraCssClass` (string): Additional CSS classes to apply to the modal.
-- `OnModalReady` (EventCallback): Callback signaling when the modal is ready to be used (js is loaded).
+- `OnModalStateChange` (EventCallback): Callback signaling the state of the modal (true for open, false for close).
+- `OpenOnFirstReneder` (bool): Set it to true if you disire to open the modal on first render

 ## Methods